grpc/proposal/A55-xds-stateful-session-affinity.md

 cookie and gets the encoded backend information to route the RPC to the same backend B1 if it is still reachable.

+With stateful session affinity, session draining of backends is an important requirement.
+In this use-case, the user wants to stop or restart service backends (let's say to optimize resources or to perform upgrades).
+However a terminating backend first needs to "drain" all assigned sessions before exiting.
+In this state - let's call it `DRAINING` - the terminating backend is only sent RPCs of its existing assigned sessions and no new traffic is sent.
+Once all assigned sessions have finished (or a timeout triggers), the backend application exits at which point the backend is now removed from the endpoints list (EDS).
+This design includes support for session draining.

 ### Related Proposals:

 * [A27: xDS-Based Global Load Balancing][A27]